+uring the visit.
+This will enable the NBA to tyou are investing in filling out this form.

-1. Name of the institution:
+1. Name of the Institution:

 2. Programme(s) evaluated:

 3. Date (s) of visit:

 4. Name of Chairperson:

 5. Name of Evaluators: 1 2

 4 5 6

-7 8 9 · · · · · · · · · · · · · · · · · · ·
+7 8 9

 10 11 12

-- 6. Please comment on the evaluation methodology adopted by the evaluators. - 7.
-Whether the evaluator has tendered any advice to improve the system?
-If yes, please specify. - i) Name (s) of the evaluator: - ii) Advice: - 8.
-Whether the evaluators were specific about the relevant topics related to the programme?
-If no, please specify. - 9.
-Whether the evaluator interacted with students and faculty in groups or with students and faculty in private?
-If yes, please specify the name of the students/faculty. - 10.
-Whether the evaluator has been facilitated by the institution for outdoor activity?
-If yes, please specify. - i) On whose insistence: - ii) What activity: - 11.
-Please comment on the general behaviour and etiquette of the evaluators during the visit. - 12.
-Please comment on the general behaviour and etiquette of the Head of the institution/other key officials. - 13.
-Please comment on the cooperation and coordination rendered by the institution.
+Please comment on the evaluation Has the evaluator tendered any a i) Name (s) of the evaluator: - sify.

+ii) Advice:

+8. Were the evaluators specific abo out the relevant topics re elated to the programme?
+If no, please specify.

+9. Did the evaluator interact with students and faculty in groups or with students and faculty in private?
+If yes, please specify the name of the students/faculty.

+10. 10.
+Was the evaluator facilitated by the institution for outdoor activity?
 If yes, please specify.

+i) On whose insistence:

+ii) What activity:

+11. Please comment on the genera I behaviour and etiquet e of the evaluators during the visit.

+12. 2.
+Please comment on the general behaviour and etiquette of the Head of the Institution/other key officials.